theamityadavv/SentinelNet/README.md

 Refer to [Data Overview](https://github.com/SpringBoardMentor193s/SentinelNet/blob/10bb40432b8b25131207bacf99b0d9a88d76481c/docs/data_overview.md) for details on dataset sources, schema, and summary statistics.

+---
+## 🛠️ Tech Stack

+- **Language:** Python
+- **Libraries:** Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn

+---
+## 🚀 Future Work

+- Extend the system to handle **real-time traffic streams** for continuous network monitoring.
+- Explore **deep learning models** such as CNN, LSTM, and autoencoders for improved intrusion detection accuracy.
+- Integrate with **SIEM tools** for enterprise deployment and automated threat response.
+- Implement **adaptive learning** so the system can update models as new types of attacks emerge.
+- Enhance **visualization and reporting dashboards** for better insights and decision-making.
+- Optimize for **scalability** to handle large-scale network environments and high-throughput traffic.
+- Investigate **cross-dataset generalization** to ensure models perform well on diverse network datasets.

+---
 ## 👥 Team Members

 | Name                        | Email                                         |